 - Restarts containers seamlessly and automatically in case of crash or other issue.

 Helm helps you manage Kubernetes applications.
-Helm Charts helps you define, install, and upgrade even the most complex Kubernetes application.
+Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.
 Charts are easy to create, version, share, and publish — so start using Helm and stop the copy-and-paste madness.
 The latest version of Helm is maintained by the CNCF – in collaboration with Microsoft, Google, Bitnami and the Helm contributor community.